 Compensated Stock vs HD 600 Metal Mesh Grille vs No Grille

 The goal of this project is to maintain the experience of an open-baffle Sennheiser, while providing a bit of protection for the rear of the drivers.
-While designing the replacement grilles, there were several earlier (thicker) prototypes that exhibited a noticeable improvement over the stock HD 580 grilles in terms of punch and slam, but did not compare to a fully open experience.
+While designing the replacement grilles, there wereĀ several earlier (thicker) prototypes that exhibited a noticeable improvement over the stock HD 580 grilles in terms of punch and slam, but did not compare to a fully open experience.
 While thicker walls may be more durable and do not drastically affect the total surface area from which the back waves from the drivers can escape, the soundstage depth was not as impressive as the later revisions.
 Perhaps it's because of the thicker grille shaping and guiding the sound more orthogonally to the driver.
 The final iteration was thinned until rigidity is maintained while keeping the sound as close to open-baffle as possible.
 Finally, the grille was rounded to reduce sharpness to the touch, and 3D printed using a proprietary blend of engineering resins to achieve a balance between hardness and flexibility.
-The grilles are then spray painted black to match the headphone baffles.
-The result is improved bass punch and slam, larger and more even soundstage, smoother upper-midrange tuning, and less grainy treble.
-These are not as drop resistant as the stock plastic or metal grille.
+The latest edition of the grilles are no longer spray painted, as the plastic itself is now black.
+The result is improved bass punch and slam, larger and more even soundstage, smoother upper-midrange tuning, and a less grainy treble.
+These are not as drop resistant as the stock plastic or metal grilles, due to limitations of the 3D printing process in comparison to injection molding or metal stamping.
 The grilles are not designed to protect your headphones from a drop; they aim to give you an open-baffle experience while preventing you from touching the back of the drivers accidentally.
-Please do not drop test your headphones or these grilles.
+Please do notĀ drop test your headphones, or these grilles.
+We test our products rigorously to ensure longevity for their intended use cases only.